These Pulled Pork Sliders make a delicious appetizer or a full meal. Topped with flavorful homemade coleslaw they are a recipe everyone will love.

 In a small bowl, combine the brown sugar, salt, paprika, cumin, and black pepper.
 Rub onto the pork shoulder.
 Set aside.

-In the bottom of a slow cooker, add a layer of onions and chicken broth.
+In the bottom of a slow cooker, add a layer of onions, chicken broth, and balsamic vinegar.
 Place the seasoned pork shoulder on top.
 Cover and cook on low for about 8 hours until very tender.
 Remove the meat.
 Reserve the liquid and let it cool.

 When cool, use a fork or your hands to pull the meat into shreds.
 Remove any excess fat or grizzle.